swan-io/boxed/docs/docs/option.md

 If the option is `None` returns `optionB`, otherwise returns the option.

-If you want to have a lazy verion of this function, use `.orElse(f)`.
+If you want to have a lazy version of this function, use `.orElse(f)`.

 ```ts
 Option.None<number>().or(Option.Some(2));